jtail/conventions/java/naming.md

 *Terminology note*

-**Imperative** method has observable side-effects (such as mutation of mutable objects or output to devices).
+**Imperative** method has observable side-effects (such as mutation of mutable objects or output to devices) and is intended to be called to achieve those.
 Examples: PrintStream.println(), List.add(), StringBuilder.append().

-**Pure** method has no observable side-effects and always produces the same return value given the same argument values (for instance methods? object on which method is called, counts as one of arguments).
+**Pure method has no observable side-effects and always returns the logically same value given the same arguments.
 The result value cannot depend on any hidden information or state that may change while program execution proceeds or between different executions of the program, nor can it depend on any external input from I/O devices.
 Examples: Math.max(), String.length().

-There are methods, belong to neither of these categories.
-For example, a simple getter that returns a mutable field or a method that finds user in DB by name.
+**Dirty** methods, belong to neither of these categories.
+Examples include methods that are invoked to external state (`UserRepository.byId(String userId)`) or achieve some state (`UserService.ensureBlocked(String userId)`)

 #### Method names use lower camelCase and contain only alphanumeric characters.

-Also, avoid using underscore (_) and other non-alphanumeric characters in production code.
+Avoid using underscore (_) and other non-alphanumeric characters in production code.

 Note: In tests underscore can occassionally be useful to clearly separate name of method under test and test case name, for example: `createUser_InvalidName`.
 And this is one extra reason why you should not use it in production code.

-#### Prefer names starting with verb in present simple for imperative methods
+#### Imperative method names start with verb

-The verb can be followed by one or more words that give further details on the action being performed by the method.
+Names of imperative methods should start with verb in infinitive form, optionally followed by one or more words that give further details on the effects of the method.
-Ensure that from the name it is clear waht exactly are side-effects of executing the method.

     public interface UserService {
         User create(String name, String password);